profmarcondes/emb22109_old/labs/lab01/README.md

   - Copy the MLO, u-boot.img, zImage and am335x-boneblack.dtb files from output/images/
 to the boot partition of the SD card.
+    ```
+    cp output/images/{MLO,u-boot.img,zImage,am335x-boneblack.dtb} /media/$USER/boot/
+    ```
-  - Extract the rootfs.tar file to the rootfs partition of the SD card, using: sudo tar -C /media/$USER/rootfs/ -xf output/images/rootfs.tar .
+  - Extract the rootfs.tar file to the rootfs partition of the SD card, using:
+    ```
+    sudo tar -C /media/$USER/rootfs/ -xf output/images/rootfs.tar
+    ```

 - Create a file named extlinux/extlinux.conf in the boot partition.
 This file should contain the following lines:

 ```